Roy Moore accuser admits she wrote part of yearbook inscription attributed to Alabama Senate candidate

 “Yes,” she replied.

+While Nelson did not specify exactly what she added to the inscription, the text beneath Moore's signature reads: "12-22-77 Olde Hickory House.”

-During her original press conference with Allred in November, Nelson attributed the entire inscription to Moore.
+During her original press conference with Allred in November, in which she made her original accusation, Nelson read aloud and attributed the entire inscription to Moore, including the date and location.

 "He wrote in my yearbook as follows: 'To a sweeter more beautiful girl, I could not say Merry Christmas, Christmas, 1977, Love, Roy Moore, Olde Hickory House.
 Roy Moore, DA,'" she said.

-The latter part of the inscription after the signature reads: “12-22-77 Olde Hickory House.”

 At the time, Nelson did not admit to writing the date and name of the restaurant herself.
 The implication was that it had been written by Moore.